 All incoming graduate and undergraduate students are required to bring a laptop.
 The laptop does not necessarily have to be new but, keep in mind, this is a tool you will be using for several years.
 If you start out with a high-powered laptop, it will be much more likely to serve you for four or more years.

 2. What if I already have a desktop or laptop computer?

 Mobile computing is critical to a student’s ability to complete coursework at UArts.
 Not all classes occur in rooms equipped with computers and virtually all classes require at least some computer work.
 We also cannot provide software for personally owned desktop computers.

-If you already have an Apple laptop computer that meets or exceeds the Minimum Requirements, you do not have to purchase a new computer.
+If you already have a laptop computer that meets or exceeds the Minimum Requirements of your program, you do not have to purchase a new computer.